 You can learn how to make a resume from these boards, even if you don’t have any professional experience for it just yet.
 A resume can begin with your education and any scholastic awards you have received.
 Some boards have resume services that will design yours for a small fee, and others simply assemble a resume from your profile.

 First-time job seekers can also find a lot of advice on where to look and how to search for an entry-level position.
 These positions are important for job seekers because they establish work experience and build your resume.

 No longer is it necessary to hit the streets to apply for a job.
 Almost every company advertises online, even many small businesses.
-The only thing you need to look for a job is fast, reliable Internet service.
-To find and compare the best Internet plans in your area, put your zip code here or call 1-833-933-2468.
+The only thing you need to look for in a job is fast, reliable Internet service.
+To find and compare the best Internet plans in your area, put your zip code into Compare Internet or call 1-833-933-2468.
 When you have the best Internet possible, you can find the best job for your skills.